Learning electron densities in the condensed phase: Results and Discussion

 Fig.~\ref{fig:ice_dens} contrasts the error in the predicted density $\tilde{\rho}^\text{ML}$ with the self-consistent electron density $\rho^\text{QM}$ in slices in the $xy$-plane of a 64-molecule supercell.
 This illustrates that the errors introduced by the SALTED method are an extremely small fraction of the total electron density - note the different scales on the two colourbars.
 In addition, there is no clear pattern in the errors in the predicted density, suggesting that the training data obtained from just 100 small structures contains sufficient information to avoid introducing large systematic errors into the extrapolated density.

-We measure the accuracy of the energies derived from the extrapolated density relative to those derived from the exact density, $\rho^{\text{QM}}$.
+We measure the accuracy of the energies derived from the extrapolated density relative to those derived from the self-consistent density, $\rho^{\text{QM}}$.
 While in principle this convolves the errors introduced by the SALTED method with the errors introduced by the choice of basis functions, the latter have been shown to be extremely small (Table \ref{tab:energy_err_ri}).
 Therefore, the errors presented here are dominated by errors introduced by the SALTED method, and provide a reasonable measure of the accuracy of this method.
 The errors in the energies derived from the extrapolated electron densities are shown in Fig.~\ref{fig:ice_extrap}.

 It is clear that the quality of the electron densities predicted for large ice supercells does not introduce an increase of the error on the derived energies with increasing system size.
 The predicted exchange-correlation and electrostatic energies are within 5 meV of the converged energy for almost every structure at every system size.
 This clearly demonstrates the power of our local machine-learning approach: the ground state electron density of large systems can be accurately predicted using information straightforwardly obtained from a small number of structures each containing 100 times fewer atoms than the target system.
-In fact, Table \ref{tab:indirect_vs_direct_extrap} demonstrates that the energies predicted in this indirect manner are more accurate than those obtained using a GPR model to directly predict the energies.
+In fact, Table \ref{tab:indirect_vs_direct_extrap} demonstrates that the energies predicted in this indirect manner are more accurate than those obtained using the GPR model optimised on the 4-molecule ice structures to directly predict the energies.
+Fig.~\ref{fig:direct_learning_curves} shows the learning curves for the energies of the 64-molecule supercells, as predicted using both the direct and indirect machine learning methods.
+Interestingly, the indirect predictions of the electrostatic and exchange-correlation energy contributions do not necessarily show a monotonic decrease in the error as a function of the training set size.
+This is reminiscent of what was observed for SA-GPR predictions of molecular dipole moments when extrapolating to larger compounds than those trained against,\cite{veit+20jcp} suggesting that models trained on small systems can develop weights corresponding to long-range correlations that are damaging to the extrapolative prediction.
+Furthermore, since SALTED predicts the electron density directly, rather than these energies, it is not clear that one should expect the derived energies to exhibit perfectly monotonically decreasing learning curves.
+Nevertheless, for every number of training points, the indirect method shows superior performance; the same qualitative behaviour is observed for every supercell size, with the remaining learning curves included in the Supporting Information.